JeffGiroux/f5_terraform/GCP/Standalone/README.md

 # Deploying BIG-IP VE in Google GCP - Standalone Two NICs

 ***To do:***
-1. Password is currently visible in VM metadata startup script within GCP console.
-This is not secure for production use.
-2. Move networking to DO.
+1. Move networking to DO.
 Add app with AS3.
 Add analytics with TS.

 ## Contents